Will Hughes: Crystal Palace

 On 28 August 2021, Hughes signed a three-year deal with Premier League club, Crystal Palace.
 He made his debut for the club on 30 November as an 82nd minute substitute for Jeffrey Schlupp in a 1–0 defeat away to Leeds United.

-On 20 March 2022, Hughes scored his first goal for Crystal Palace, scoring the 4th goal in a 4-0 victory over Everton in the 2021-22 FA cup quarter final.
+On 20 March 2022, Hughes scored his first goal for Crystal Palace, scoring the 4th goal in a 4–0 victory over Everton in the 2021–22 FA cup quarter final.

 On 28 May 2023, Hughes scored his first Premier League goal for Crystal Palace, scoring the equaliser in a 1–1 draw against Nottingham Forest in the last game of the 2022–23 season.

 On 2 May 2024, Palace triggered an appearance clause in his original contract, confirming his stay at Selhurst Park until 2025.

 On 15 April 2025, Hughes extended his deal with Palace until the summer of 2027.
 The next day, he made his 100th league appearance for Palace in a 5–0 defeat to Newcastle.
 On 17 May, Hughes came on as a second-half substitute as Palace won the 2025 FA Cup final against Manchester City, the club's first ever major trophy.

 International career

 On 17 January 2012, Hughes was called up to the England U17 for the first time for the Algarve Tournament in February 2012, he was joined by his teammate Mason Bennett.
 Hughes appeared in all three match, as England won the three-match tournament with seven points.
 Hughes scored a goal in the 2–2 draw against Netherlands U17 on 4 February 2012.
 Hughes was also called up the 2012 UEFA European Under-17 Championship elite round in March 2012, however England failed to qualify for the main tournament, finishing third in their group on four points, with their exit confirmed in a 4–0 loss to Spain U17.
 In August 2012, Hughes was named as standby for the England U19 squad for a friendly against Germany U19 in September.
-On 19 November 2013, Hughes scored his first goal for England U21 against San Marino U21.

 In November 2012, Hughes made his first appearance for the England U21 squad in a friendly against Northern Ireland U21 on 13 November.
 Hughes came on as a 65th-minute substitute for Josh McEachran, becoming the second youngest player to get capped for the U21s, beaten only by Theo Walcott.
 Derby youth academy director Darren Wassall praised Hughes after his call-up to the England U21 side, saying "It's a great achievement to get in at 17 and we are all delighted for him.
 To make that rise into the Under-21s so soon is fantastic for him and everyone at the club."
 Hughes called the experience "surreal".
+On 19 November 2013, Hughes scored his first goal for England U21 against San Marino U21.

 Hughes claimed eligibility to play for the Wales national team through Welsh paternal grandparents in 2019.
 However, earlier research by the Football Association of Wales in 2015 concluded that only his great-grandparents were Welsh and therefore Hughes was ineligible to represent Wales.